-- Tuition fee: $581.40 per course
+- Tuition fee: $641.87 per course

-- Learner Services Fee: $16.20 per course
+- Learner Services Fee: $17.81 per course

-- Textbooks & equipment: approximately $2,000
+- Textbooks & equipment additional cost

 - Have completed a minimum of 3 years of full-time service in a recognized public safety agency with a Prior Learning Assessment that would allow for 60 credits to be granted towards the completion of the degree program.

-- The JIBC also recognizes “mature learner” status.
+JIBC recognizes “mature learner” status.
 These policies and procedures recognize that today’s learners who wish to pursue post-secondary education may come from diverse learning backgrounds.
 Desirable admission requirements include computer literacy and relevant work or volunteer experience.
 An in-person interview and assessment to determine suitability may be required.
 Related work experience and/or study will enhance your application.

 - Complete the JIBC Online Application Form.